terikon/kendo-pouchdb/README.md

-_id will be created by applying [pouchCollate.toIndexableString](<https://github.com/pouchdb/collate/#toindexablestringobj>) to data provided by idField, so data will be stored sorted correctly, either it string or numeric type.
+_id will be created by applying [pouchCollate.toIndexableString](<https://github.com/pouchdb/collate/#toindexablestringobj>) method to data provided by idField, so data will be sorted correctly, either it is of string or numeric type.

 ## id field

 id field can be of string and numeric type.
-Do not use date field as id field.
+Do not use field of date type as id field.

 ## Model class

-If, instead of model configuration, model **class** is provided to schema, it **should** have _id field as model's id:
+If, instead of model configuration, external model **class** is provided to schema, it **should** have _id field defined as model's id:

 ```js
 var Model = kendo.data.Model.define({